Shrinjita/Shrinjita/README.md

-HI!!
+### Hi!!
 I’m **Shrinjita Paul**, a final-year **AI Engineering student at SRMIST, KTR**, working at the intersection of **financial systems, generative and agentic AI, cloud computing, and IoT**.
 My focus is on building **intelligent, secure, and scalable AI products** that solve real-world enterprise and infrastructure problems.

 ## Core Focus Areas